Police make arrest as murder investigation launched following death of man

+Police have launched an investigation following the death of a man at a house in Peterborough.

-Officers were called at just before 1am today (June 29) to the property in Lythemere, Orton Malborne.
+Officers were called at just before 1am today (June 29) to a property in Lythemere, Orton Malborne.

 A 33-year-old man from Peterborough was arrested at the scene on suspicion of murder and remains in custody at Thorpe Wood Police Station.